Frank McKenna

 Francis Joseph McKenna (born January 19, 1948) is a Canadian businessman and former politician and diplomat.
 He is currently Chair of Brookfield Corporation and Deputy Chairman of the Toronto-Dominion Bank.
 He served as Canadian Ambassador to the United States from 2005 to 2006.
 He served as the 27th premier of New Brunswick from 1987 to 1997, winning every seat in the province in his first election.

 Early life

 Frank McKenna was born on January 19, 1948, in Apohaqui, New Brunswick, one of eight children of Olive and Joseph McKenna.
 McKenna was raised in his grandparents' home.
 They lived adjacent to his parents as his large family could not be wholly housed in his parents' home.

 Raised Catholic, after completing Sussex High School (in Sussex, New Brunswick), he completed a bachelor's degree in Political Science and Economics at St. Francis Xavier University in Antigonish, Nova Scotia.
-He began graduate studies at Queen's University in Kingston, Ontario, but after working for a stint with Allan MacEachen, he took MacEachen's advice that most politicians are lawyers and enrolled in law school at the University of New Brunswick (Fredericton).
+He began graduate studies at Queen's University in Kingston, Ontario, before enrolling in law school at the University of New Brunswick (Fredericton).

 After earning a law degree, he moved to Chatham and began practicing law.
 He garnered a place in contemporary Acadian folklore as the defence lawyer in the high-profile widely publicized murder case of famous New Brunswick boxing champion, Yvon Durelle.